 The relief period does not include business accounts with outstanding taxes, interest or penalties owing to the government from previous filing periods.
 Existing debts from before the relief period will continue to accrue interest.

-The government is also temporarily suspending audit interactions with most Ontario business and representatives for the month of April 2020.
+The government is also temporarily suspending audit interactions with most Ontario businesses and representatives beginning the month of April 2020 until further notice.

 By phone: 1 866 ONT-TAXS (1 866 668-8297)